amanda palasciano

 I have whipped up ad copy in NYC, ghost written for (well, I can’t tell you), branded the hell out of celebrities in Hollywood, created the voice of many companies nationwide and reported up to my knees in debris during Hurricane Sandy.
 I can write whatever you need from pithy to proper, from cheeky to corporate.
 I also write books and screenplays.

-I have two TV pilots, four books (including teen book series Mascara and soon to be released All the Little Pink Flags), countless short stories, two feature films and one novella penned, thus far.
+I have two TV pilots, five books (including teen book series Mascara and recently released All the Little Pink Flags), countless short stories, two feature films and one novella penned, thus far.
 And a partridge in a pear tree.

 Not to mention notebooks full of song lyrics.
 Nashville starter pack. 😉